Is milk bad for you?

 Dairy has been promoted as a healthy drink, especially because of its calcium content.
 However, dairy and its products can be very damaging to your health and wellbeing.

-Regular dairy consumption may increase your cholesterol level, increase your chances of developing high blood pressure and heart disease, cause lactulose intolerance, acne, weak bones and fractures and increased risk of developing different cancers, including prostate and breast cancer.
+Regular dairy consumption may increase your cholesterol level, increase your chances of developing high blood pressure and heart disease, cause lactulose intolerance, acne, weak bones, and fractures, and increased the risk of developing different cancers, including prostate and breast cancer.

 The best thing is that you have a variety of plant-based milk alternatives to enjoy and choose from.